Fernando Arrabal: Childhood (1932–1946)

-Youth and young adulthood (1946–1956)
+Youth and young adulthood (1947–1976)

 In 1947, when his mother ordered him to attend preparatory classes for entrance to the Academia General Militar, Arrabal protested by playing hooky.
-She subsequently sent him to Tolosa (Gipuzkoa), where he studied business at the Escuela Teórico-Práctica de la Industria y el Comercio del Papel, in 1949.
+She subsequently sent him to Tolosa (Gipuzkoa), where he studied business at the Escuela Teórico-Práctica de la Industria y el Comercio del Paper, in 1949.
 By 1950, he had begun writing several plays, which remain unpublished.

 In 1951, Arrabal began working in the paper industry at La Papelera Española.
 He moved to Valencia and passed his bachillerato, the first non-compulsory educational option in Spain for admission to university.
 He later moved to Madrid and began legal studies.
 During these years, he frequented the cultural institution Ateneo de Madrid and heard poets from the Postismo school.
 He was also finishing his early play Picnic, then titled The Soldiers, and writing El triciclo, at first titled Men with a Tricycle.

-In 1954, Arrabal hitchhiked to Paris to attend a performance of Bertolt Brecht’s Mother Courage and Her Children given by the touring Berliner Ensemble.
+In 1954, Arrabal hitchhiked to Paris to attend a performance of Bertolt Brecht's Mother Courage and Her Children given by the touring Berliner Ensemble.
 Later that year, in Madrid, he met Luce Moreau, who became his wife.
 In 1955, he was awarded a three-month scholarship to study in Paris, during which time he lived at the Colegio de España at the Cité Universitaire.
 While in Paris he suffered a serious relapse of tuberculosis.
 He considered this disease to be a "lucky mishap" that allowed him to move permanently to his "veritable homeland, that of Kundera and Vives, Saint Ignatius of Loyola and Picasso: exile."
-In 1976 he appeared in Rosa von Praunheim's New York film Underground and Emigrants.
+In 1976 he appeared in Rosa von Praunheim's New York film Underground and Friends.